LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: RESULTS

 \definecolor{organred}{HTML}{FFF0F0} \definecolor{cylindergreen}{HTML}{F0FFF0} \definecolor{slabyellow}{HTML}{FFFFF0}

 \myplotwidth{0.45\columnwidth} \myplotheight{0.45\columnwidth}

 \fi

-Both activation entropy and \gls{mcd}-based uncertainty values, when aggregated, can be used to measure the global uncertainty. \Cref{plot:global_uncertainty} shows that, with an exception for \textit{Slab}, both approaches provide strictly monotonically increasing global uncertainty values as noise or input point drop level increase.
-The noise level of $0.01$, at which the activation entropy-based global uncertainty for \textit{Slab} suddenly drops, coincides with the point where the \gls{on} fails to correctly reconstruct all \glspl{roi}.
+Both activation entropy and \gls{mcd}-based uncertainty values, when aggregated, can be used to obtain a single uncertainty value. \Cref{plot:global_uncertainty} shows that, with an exception for \textit{Slab}, both approaches provide strictly monotonically increasing aggregated uncertainty values as noise or input point drop level increase.
+The noise level of $0.01$, at which the activation entropy-based aggregated uncertainty for \textit{Slab} suddenly drops, coincides with the point where the \gls{on} fails to correctly reconstruct all \glspl{roi}.

+Additionally, we provide examples of inputs that result in high aggregated uncertainty values for the \textit{Cylinder} without added noise and without input point drop, see \Cref{fig:inputs_with_high_uncertainty}.